FuelsEurope

 7 Jul 2025

-Their ask — FuelsEurope requests structural ETS redesign to support industrial competitiveness, halt allowance invalidation in the Market Stability Reserve, maintain upstream carbon accounting for CCU fuels, and implement demand-side measures to create markets for low-carbon products.
+Message — FuelsEurope requests structural ETS redesign to support industrial competitiveness, halt allowance invalidation in the Market Stability Reserve, maintain upstream carbon accounting for CCU fuels, and implement demand-side measures to create markets for low-carbon products.
 They argue the current framework fails to provide a viable business case for decarbonization investments and risks driving carbon and investment leakage.1234

-How it helps them — This would reduce regulatory costs and protect refineries from carbon leakage pressures.56
+Why — This would reduce regulatory costs and protect refineries from carbon leakage pressures.56

-Who loses — Climate advocates lose faster emission reductions and stronger carbon pricing signals.7
+Impact — Climate advocates lose faster emission reductions and stronger carbon pricing signals.7

 European Fuel Industry Demands Action Plan for Decarbonisation Support